Lyfe (EP)

 Lyfe (stylized as Lyfë) is the sixth extended play by American rapper Yeat.
 It was released through Geffen Records, Field Trip and Twizzy Rich on September 9, 2022.
-The EP features a guest appearance from Lil Uzi Vert.
+The album features a guest appearance from Lil Uzi Vert.

 Background and promotion

 On June 15, 2022, Yeat took to Twitter to announce the title of the EP.
-On September 2, 2022, he released the lead single, "Talk", a collaboration with American producer BNYX.
+On September 2, 2022, he released the lead single, "Talk", a collaboration with American producer Bnyx.
 Upon releasing the EP's single "Talk", Yeat confirmed on Instagram that his forthcoming EP would release the following week on September 9, 2022.

 Commercial performance

 Lyfe debuted at number ten on the US Billboard 200 with 30,000 sales in its first week, becoming Yeat's second top-ten project.
 The EP also accumulated a total of 42.08 million on-demand streams of the EP's songs during the tracking week.

 Critical reception

 In a positive review, Pitchfork praised Yeat's unique style and energy, and felt that it was one of his strongest efforts to date, writing: "Rage rap can be rote and exhausting, but in small doses—like on the Portland rapper's new pared-down and hypnotic album—the style can be ridiculous fun, electrifying, and hyperreal."